userver-framework/userver/scripts/docs/en/userver/synchronization.md

 If you need a counter, but do not need to wait for the counter to change, then you need to use `std::atomic` instead of a semaphore.

+### engine::SingleUseEvent

+A single-producer, single-consumer event without task cancellation support.
+Must not be awaited or signaled multiple times in the same waiting session.

+For multiple producers and cancellation support, use `engine::SingleConsumerEvent` instead.

+@snippet engine/single_use_event.cpp  Sample engine::SingleUseEvent usage

 ### utils::SwappingSmart